 R v Stewart (Crown Court)

-Junior alone in the prosecution of historic sex offences committed by a pastoral assistant.
+Junior alone in the prosecution of historic sexual offences committed by a pastoral assistant.
 This case involved complex legal issues relating both to bad character and hearsay.

 R v Franklin and Franklin (Crown Court)